 We know our users love the tight integration between Fusion 360 and Bommer, and we love that because of that tight integration, small improvements to Fusion 360 can pay huge dividends for Bommer users.
 Changes like automatically promoting named parameters to "Favorites" have immediate effects for users who are look for ways to save time and reduce errors in their BOM creation.
 Time savings is what we are all about, even when we may not have a direct hand in it.
 In this case, we play really well with the hand, which is always a good thing.

-If you're new to Bommer (welcome!), or haven't checked out formulas yet, you can read more about them here, here, and see our launch video here.
+If you're new to Bommer (welcome!), or haven't checked out formulas yet, you can read more about them here, here, and see our launch video included above.
 If you want to give it a try, click here to get started or contact us for a demo!
 We'd love to hear from you!

 Until then, have an awesome day.